betaglot/plantabeta/docs/reference/Neuro/Placeholder_NeuroProfile.md

 ## Related 💜 NeuroElements 💜

 ## Related 🟠 MoveElements
+- Description of how this NeuroElement relates to a particular [MoveElement](/reference/Move/MoveOverview).
+- Description of how this NeuroElement relates to a particular [MoveElement](/reference/Move/MoveOverview).
+- Description of how this NeuroElement relates to a particular [MoveElement](/reference/Move/MoveOverview).

 ## Related 🟩 EnvironmentElements
-- Description of how this NeuroElement relates to a particular [EnvironmentElement]().
+- Description of how this NeuroElement relates to a particular [EnvironmentElement](/reference/Environment/EnvironmentOverview).
-- Description of how this NeuroElement relates to a particular [EnvironmentElement]().
+- Description of how this NeuroElement relates to a particular [EnvironmentElement](/reference/Environment/EnvironmentOverview).
-- Description of how this NeuroElement relates to a particular [EnvironmentElement]().
+- Description of how this NeuroElement relates to a particular [EnvironmentElement](/reference/Environment/EnvironmentOverview).
 ## Related 🔺 RouteElements
-- Description of how this NeuroElement relates to a particular [RouteElement]().
+- Description of how this NeuroElement relates to a particular [RouteElement](/reference/Route/RouteOverview).
-- Description of how this NeuroElement relates to a particular [RouteElement]().
+- Description of how this NeuroElement relates to a particular [RouteElement](/reference/Route/RouteOverview).
-- Description of how this NeuroElement relates to a particular [RouteElement]().
+- Description of how this NeuroElement relates to a particular [RouteElement](/reference/Route/RouteOverview).

 ## Examples